hschne/graphql-groups/README.md

 end
 ```

-You can then run a query to retrieve statistical information about your data, for example the number of authors per age.
+You can then run the following query to retrieve the number of authors per age.
 ```graphql
 query myQuery{
   authorGroupBy {